Table of Contents [+/-]

 Support for the

-engine is not included in standard MySQL Server 5.6 binaries built
+not included in standard MySQL Server 5.6 binaries built by Oracle.

-by Oracle.
-Instead, users of MySQL Cluster binaries from Oracle
+Instead, users of NDB Cluster binaries from Oracle should upgrade to

-should upgrade to the most recent binary release of MySQL Cluster
+the most recent binary release of NDB Cluster for supported

-for supported platforms—these include RPMs that should work
+platforms—these include RPMs that should work with most Linux

-with most Linux distributions.
-MySQL Cluster users who build from
+distributions.
+NDB Cluster users who build from source should use

-source should use the sources provided for MySQL Cluster.
-(Locations
+the sources provided for NDB Cluster.
+(Locations where the sources

-MySQL Cluster follows a somewhat different release pattern from
+NDB Cluster follows a somewhat different release pattern from the

 Manual and other MySQL documentation, we

-identify these and later MySQL Cluster releases employing a
+identify these and later NDB Cluster releases employing a version

-version number that begins with “NDB”.
-This version
+number that begins with “NDB”.
+This version number is

-storage engine used in the release, and not of the MySQL server
+used in the release, and not of the MySQL server version on which

 mysql_server_version represents the

-version of the MySQL Server on which the MySQL Cluster release is
+version of the MySQL Server on which the NDB Cluster release is

 based.
-For all MySQL Cluster NDB 7.3 releases, this is
+For all NDB Cluster 7.3 and current NDB Cluster 7.4 releases,

 This version string is also displayed in the output of the